Leslie Carter, Ph D

 3) Use dairy free milk and margarine substitutes as needed

-4) Add ¼ teaspoon Xanthan gum per cup flour, but stir in the Xanthan gum last after all other ingredients are already mixed in.
+4) Add 1/4 teaspoon Xanthan gum per cup flour, but stir in the Xanthan gum last after all other ingredients are already mixed in.
+If it turns out to be too crumbly add 1/2 teaspoon next time.

 5) Bake at the same temp and about the same amount of time.